bentasker/HLS-Stream-Creator/README.md

 	-t [name]	Segment filename prefix
 	-l		Input is a live stream
-	-f		Foreground encoding only (adaptive non-live streams only)
+	-f		Foreground encoding only (adaptive non-live streams only) -S		Name of a subdirectory to put segments into
 ```